informational alert

 7. How do you schedule inspections?

 The contractor doing the work should schedule inspections through email.
-All inspections for FPP should be requested and scheduled via email.
-Please follow steps located within the Scheduling an FPP Inspection Guide.
+All inspections for FPP should be requested and scheduled through email.
+Please follow the steps in Scheduling an FPP Inspection.

 No, the FPP Program Guide does not allow the use of Minor Plumbing Labels.
 Contact your Senior Plumbing Inspector with further questions.